rpatra98/dailydoseprep/docs/APPLICATION_SPECIFICATION.md

 ## Overview
 Daily Dose Prep is a competitive exam preparation platform that provides students with practice questions for various competitive exams in India.
 The platform allows QAUTHORs to create and manage questions, while students can practice and track their progress.

+The system is designed as a multi-role Q&A platform with three user types: SUPERADMIN, QAUTHOR, and STUDENT.
+Each role has distinct capabilities and views, centered around the creation, distribution, and analysis of multiple-choice questions (MCQs) categorized by subject.

 ## User Roles

 ### 1. SUPERADMIN